Even though it doesn’t hold very well to the cold, allamanda is a plant that perfectly decorates Mediterranean-type gardens.

 Furthermore, ingesting the plant causes nausea and vomiting.

-To produce spectacular blooms, add special flower plant organic fertilizer from spring to summer.
+To produce spectacular blooms, add special organic flower plant fertilizer from spring to summer.

 I have 2 allamandas planted in my backyard.
 They have grown so much and have been so beautiful all spring, summer and early fall.
 I am in the Houston, Texas area and I’m not sure what to do with them in the winter.
 If we get temps below 40 can I cover them so they won’t freeze.
 I might need to trim then back some before covering them due to the size.
 Is this going to be ok.